pyrecraft/pyrecraft.github.io/README.md

 I am a relatively new game developer and love sharing my learnings about the game development process with others as I go.
 I've written small articles here and there such as [Using Gifs to Increase Conversion Rates](https://pyrecraft.itch.io/mined-mind/devlog/93492/using-gifs-to-increase-conversion-rates) and [My GMTK Game Jam Results and Postmortem](https://pyrecraft.itch.io/mined-mind/devlog/94550/my-gmtk-game-jam-results-and-postmortem).

-If these kinds of learnings interest you or you are interested in tracking my game development progress, feel free to sign up to my newsletter below!
+If these kinds of learnings interest you or you are interested in tracking my game development progress, feel free to sign up for occasional game dev updates!

 <!-- Begin Mailchimp Signup Form -->
 <link href="//cdn-images.mailchimp.com/embedcode/classic-10_7.css" rel="stylesheet" type="text/css">